EdwardDali/EntropixLab/README.md

 # EntropixLab
 torch + transformers based
-see waw file for description
+see wav file for description